pyinstaller/pyinstaller/doc/source/Manual.rst

 ``is_py3``:
    True when the active Python is version 3.X.
 ``is_py34``, ``is_py35``, ``is_py36``:
-   True in Python 3.4, 3.5 or 3.6 respectively.
+   True when the current version of Python is at least 3.4, 3.5 or 3.6 respectively.

 ``is_win``:
    True in a Windows system.